Nitrate Water Filter Guide: Why Private Wells Need Testing First

 Do not wait on high results

-If nitrate is high, especially where infants, pregnancy, or vulnerable people are involved, follow local health department guidance.
+If nitrate is high, follow local health department guidance, especially where infants or pregnancy are involved.
+EPA warns that infants under six months who drink water with nitrate above the limit can become seriously ill, including blue baby syndrome.
 Bottled water may be a temporary bridge while treatment and retesting are handled.

 This is not a place for trial-and-error shopping.